Media Outreach Guide

 - Adhere to the deadline.
 The release should be ready to be distributed to reporters no later than eight calendar days before the event -- or at least three days prior to registration for an event requiring registration.
 Therefore, a completed draft should be submitted to the media relations staff at least 11 days prior to the event.

 - Distribute the release.
 Our staff can distribute news releases on your behalf.
 Departments that maintain their own lists of reporters may distribute their releases.
-Please note: When the release is distributed through our online distribution system, it will appear as if it came directly from the e-mail address of the designated media contact.
-This allows reporters to direct their inquiries to the most appropriate parties.

 - Monitor media interest.
 The designated media contact should compile a list of reporters who express an interest in coming to campus to cover the event.